ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

        cpsm_reason_code
-        | Numeric value of the CPSM API reason code returned.
-For a list of numeric values see U(https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-system-programming/commands-cpsm/eyup2ks.html)
+        | The numeric value of the REASON code returned by each CICSPlex SM API command.
+For a list of REASON numeric values, see https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-system-programming/commands-cpsm/eyup2kw.html.

         | **returned**: success
         | **type**: int